 - Delay in flights

-- Bad weather condition in the mountains
+- Bad weather condition in the mountains and pass closure

-Trekking in Nepal in the month of January will require following preparation
+Trekking in Nepal in the month of January will require following preparation:

 - Since January is the coldest month, trekking during this time requires proper packing.
 Pack necessary clothing and gears to make your trek comfortable.